dancard32/dancard32/README.md

 * 💻 I'm currently working on some personal projects
 * 📝 I'm learning about all things programming!
-* 🧐 Looking to help with an open-source project!
 * ⚡️ Fun-Fact: I have hiked 9 mountains 🏔
 * 🙌🏽 Goal of 2023: release an "official" version of my [homelab](https://github.com/dancard32/homelab)